Frequently Asked Questions

 A: No. The type of healthcare I provide (comprehensive wellness) would not work with insurance.
 However, you are welcome to check with your HSA or FSA administrator to see if they would pay for or provide reimbursement for subscription membership or visits with my clinic.

 A: No, a lifestyle medicine physician does not replace your primary care physician (PCP).
 Instead, they complement the care provided by your PCP.
 Lifestyle medicine focuses on using evidence-based lifestyle interventions—such as nutrition, physical activity, stress management, sleep improvement, and avoidance of risky behaviors—to prevent, manage, and often reverse chronic diseases.
 Your PCP, on the other hand, provides comprehensive general medical care, including diagnosis and treatment of a wide range of conditions, routine check-ups, acute care, and coordination of overall health care.
-Many patients benefit from the combined expertise of both a PCP and a lifestyle medicine physician.
-The PCP ensures continuity of care and addresses acute and general health issues, while the lifestyle medicine physician provides specialized guidance on sustainable lifestyle changes to improve long-term health outcomes.

 A: No, you do not need a referral to see me as I do not take insurance and instead have several payment plans which allow me to spend more time with you and your health plan then I would be able to if I were restricted by time and care restraints imposed by insurance plans.